 Hasan: White House Correspondents’ dinner, Netflix standup special (2017)

 In 2014, Kawhi won his first NBA title and was named Finals MVP, only 3 years after being drafted.
 In 2017, Hasan was asked to host the White House Correspondent’s Dinner5This was the first Correspondent’s Dinner after Trump was elected.
 He’s also hosting it again in 2020 with Kenan Thompson. and his standup special, Homecoming King, premiered on Netflix.
 For a comedian, getting a standup special on Netflix is like when an athlete signs a major shoe deal with Nike.
 It’s a cosign of their talent and letting the world know, this person is going to be a big deal and you should start paying attention to them.
+Oh yeah, all that happened 3 years after getting hired by The Daily Show.

 Of course, Hasan can’t win an NBA title as a TV host and comedian, but his accomplishments show huge career developments happening for him, same as Kawhi.